alphagov/pay-tech-docs/source/documentation/14-security.md

 #### Process more than 6 million transactions per year

-If you process more than 6 million transactions a year, in addition to the SAQ A, you will also need to undertake a formal on-site security assessment.
+If your payment channel/MID processes more than 6 million transactions a year, in addition to the SAQ A, you will also need to undertake a formal on-site security assessment.
 More information on this can be found at the [PCI Security Standards Council website](https://www.pcisecuritystandards.org).

 Your service manager may also be asked to supply extra evidence on your internal security protocols, and you may have to undertake security awareness training to ensure you are qualified to handle credit card data.